47 Years of Making a Difference for our City

 Program support falls within four key areas: Youth Programs, Mental Health & Addictions, Community Outreach & Engagement, and Specialized Equipment & Technology.
 The VPF does not fund policing services and has no input into the VPD’s operations.

-A registered charity, the VPF funds innovative programs led by VPD officers.
-Since 1976, the Foundation has granted over $10 million to initiatives that help to build community and support those who are most vulnerable in our city.
-Foundation funding is for programs and equipment that fall outside of the VPD’s regular operating budget from the City of Vancouver.
+A federally registered charity and provincially incorporated non-profit society, the VPF funds innovative programs led by VPD officers, often on their own time and after their shifts.
+Foundation funding is for programs that fall outside of the VPD’s regular operating budget from the City of Vancouver.